Amsterdam/data-processing/README.rst

 Steps to add code
 -----------------

+This package is build by using `setuptools <http://setuptools.readthedocs.io>`_ to be able to deploy this later on PyPi with version control.
+It follows some of `these <http://alexanderwaldin.github.io/packaging-python-project.html>`_ guidelines of setting up a python package.

 1. Convert your function into a `python-package command line script <https://python-packaging.readthedocs.io/en/latest/command-line-scripts.html>`_ using the `boilerplate_function.py <https://github.com/Amsterdam/data-processing/blob/master/src/boilerplate_function.py>`_